 "Just how do wind vane systems keep the boat on course?"

 "I know there are different types of windvane self-steering systems available but how do they compare?"

 "Does the size of my boat have any bearing on the vane gear I should choose?"

 "My boat has a centre cockpit.
 Is there a vane gear design that's compatible with this type of layout?"

 "My boat's got wheel steering.
 Does this rule out a windvane self-steering system?"

 Good questions!
-The answers to which are set out - in detail - in Andrew Simpson's new eBook 'Secrets of Windvane Self Steering'.
+The answers to which are set out - in detail - in Andrew Simpson's eBook'Secrets of Windvane Self Steering'.

 Miraculous though these devices might seem, there are limits to what they can achieve.
-Self-Steering issues are likely to occur with the extremes of sailboat designs - very heavy monohulls, very light designs (especially multihulls) and flat-bottomed, beamy designs.
+Self-Steering issues are likely to occur with the extremes of sailboat designs such as very heavy monohulls, very light designs (especially multihulls) and flat-bottomed, beamy designs.

 Andrew explains the cause of these problems and outlines the measures that can be taken to help Wind Vane Self-Steering Gears earn their keep.